Lame HackTheBox Walkthrough

 msf5 exploit(unix/ftp/vsftpd_234_backdoor) > exploit

-revealed that anonymous login is allowed.
-So tried to login anonymously using credential anonymous:anything
+revealed that an anonymous login is allowed on port 21.
+So tried to log in anonymously using the credential anonymous

 .
 Logged in successfully.
-Then tried to list folder content but it appears that ftp folder is empty
+Then tried to list folder contents but it appears that the home directory is empty.
+Tried to enumerate some sensitive files, data, usernames, etc but nothing was present.anonymous

 $ ftp 10.10.10.3

-nmap script.
-So as usual, my next step is to search the public exploit for the given version 3.0.20.
-Searched using searchsploit for available exploits.
+[an alternative to SMB service which runs on Linux] is running on port 139 & 445.
+So as usual, my next step is to search for the public exploit of Samba server for the given version 3.0.20.

 msf5 > search usermap_script